Relevant authorities

 New in Denmark

-Nyidanmark.dk is managed by SIRI, where foreign employees can apply for residence and work permits, and employers in Denmark can seek guidance for their part of the process.
+Nyidanmark.dk is managed by SIRI, and here foreign employees can apply for residence and work permits, and employers in Denmark can seek guidance for their part of the process.

 International Citizen Service (ICS)